 Touring a city for the first time, it can be hard to get past the in-your-face tourist attractions and city sites that you've always wanted to visit.
 But if you're interested in finding the hidden gems which the locals frequent on your Baltimore student trip, never fear!
 We've got you covered with the top local gems that this beautiful harbor-side New England city wants to share with you!

 Catoctin Wildlife Preserve and Zoo - Just outside of Baltimore your student group will encounter a safari experience!
-A 100-acre preserve and zoo, Catoctin's mission is to illuminate and educate visitors on the animal world all around us.
-Hop on board a truck and ride through each of the planned ecosystems, exploring the animals of North America, Eurasia, Africa, and more!
-The open air truck will let you lean out and fully experience the magic of the up close animal encounters, participate in the animal feedings (not the big cats, though), and watch the Habitats of the World animal presentations.
+A 100-acre preserve and zoo, Catoctin's mission are to illuminate and educate visitors on the animal world all around us.
+Hop onboard a truck and ride through each of the planned ecosystems, exploring the animals of North America, Eurasia, Africa, and more!
+The open-air truck will let you lean out and fully experience the magic of the up-close animal encounters, participate in the animal feedings (not the big cats, though), and watch the Habitats of the World animal presentations.
 It's truly something special to experience these beautiful, exotic animals in their free-ranging habitats.

 Hampton's Mansion - Owned by the Ridgley family from the 18th-19th centuries, Hampton's Mansion was the largest private home in the nation when it was completed in 1790.
 Still a beautiful example of Georgian architecture, Hampton's Mansion is a wonderful National Historic Site with gorgeously preserved gardens, interiors filled with historic furniture and decor, and more.
 As you tour the grounds, make sure you see everything from the main house to the slave quarters and overseer's house which has been preserved for historical integrity.